bkuhn/talks/SCALE-2014/npo-acct.markdown

      + But an hour or two is ideal.
      + Public mailing list and IRC channel.

+# A Brief History of Accounting Software

++ Accounting software systems have existed since 1960s.

++ Imagine how many times our society as reinvented this wheel.

++ People are *still* getting hired to write COBOL &hellip;
+     + &hellip; mostly for accounting/financial systems.

 # More Info / Talk License

 + URLs / Social Networking / Email: